-Sometimes it is not very well demarcated (having a constant shape) and is referred to as slime
+Sometimes it is not very well demarcated and is referred to as slime

 Free slime / Glycocalyx : Polysaccharide coat similar to capsule but secreted extracellularly

 Allow firm adherence to structures e.g.: heart valves, skin, catheters, surface of the teeth.

 Flagella: Helically coiled protein subunits called flagellin, anchored to bacterial membranes through hooks and basal body, they are responsible for motility.